EdXsuperhero/MyFirstAndroidApp/Phase1/README.md

 5. Click VSC in the tabs, select "Enable Version Control Integration", select "Git" and click "OK"

+6. Take a feature in TODO.md to implement, remember to mark it as "taken by your name", don't take those which are taken by others.
+Remember to indicate commit id once you have finished a feature.

-6. Go on to work!
+7. Go on to your work!